microsoft/FishStore/tutorial.md

 # Checkpoint and Recovery

-FishStore supports a simplified version of concurrent prefix recovery (CPR) model.
-For more details of CPR model, please refer to [this paper](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/cpr-sigmod19.pdf).
+FishStore supports a simplified version of the concurrent prefix recovery (CPR) model used in FASTER.
+For more details on the CPR model, please refer to [this paper](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/cpr-sigmod19.pdf).

-FishStore can checkpoint its hash table and log together or seperately.
+FishStore can checkpoint its hash table and log together or separately.
 Checkpointing is done asynchronously with a callback and uniquely identify with a Guid.
-Below are checkpointing examples for log, hash table, and them together:
+Below are checkpointing examples for log, index (hash table), and both together:

 ```cpp
 auto index_checkpoint_callback = [](Status result) {